PaulRosset/previs/README.md

 #### [Snap packager](https://snapcraft.io/) for Linux users

-One of the strength of **Previs** is the fact that he is snapped.
-He is using the [snapcraft](https://docs.snapcraft.io/) which made very easy to install on linux system.
+**Previs** is snapped.
+He is using [snapcraft](https://docs.snapcraft.io/) which made very easy to install on linux system.
 The snapped software are updated automatically.
 You have to run two commands and you will be ready to use **Previs**:

 - `$> sudo apt install snapd`